 In detergents the oxidizing agents are typically compounds such as bleach (sodium hypochlorite), bleach precursors that release bleach in solution (Dichlor), peroxide (hydrogen peroxide), or peroxide precursors that release peroxide in solution (sodium percarbonate).

-This means organic and bioresidues, found in the medical device, healthcare, food and beverage, pharmaceutical and biotech industries can be rendered easier to clean via oxidation or bleaching.
+This means organic and bioresidues, found in the the medical device, cosmetic, healthcare, food and beverage, pharmaceutical, and biotech industries can be rendered easier to clean via oxidation or bleaching.
 The kinds of oxidation reactions that occur in biological and organic residues that render the residues more water soluble and easier to clean, are when oxidation breaks down double bonds.
 This leaves alcohol groups in their place which will typically render a molecule more polar, and therefore, more water soluble.
 Additionally, the double bonds that were converted to alcohols can further be broken and oxidized to separate pieces such as ketones and aldehydes.
 These compounds are smaller and more water soluble than the original residue.

-The Alconox, Inc. detergents that have bleaching agents in them are:
+The Alconox Inc. detergents that have bleaching agents in them are:

 - Alcojet® Low Foaming Powdered Detergent

 - Detojet® Low Foaming Liquid Detergent